 We know, from those who suffered from severe fluorosis in the early 1900s, that there are some serious consequences to ingesting too much (or too little) fluoride as a child.
 When you’re young, your teeth are willing to absorb as much fluoride as you give them.
 Too much, and staining occurs.
 Not enough, and you are at a higher risk of tooth decay later in life.

 If you’re worried about your child ingesting too much fluoride, here are a few simple steps to follow:

 If you do not want your child to brush with fluoride, there are some toothpaste products on the market that do not contain fluoride.
-However, neglecting to brush with fluoride toothpaste isn’t recommended by the American Dental Association.
+However, the American Dental Association does not recommend brushing with non-fluoride toothpaste.
 Fluoride is the only naturally occurring ingredient on the planet that is guaranteed to protect against tooth decay.
 If your child doesn’t brush with fluoride toothpaste and doesn’t get fluoride treatments at the dentist’s office every six months, they will be at risk of having significant tooth decay and potential tooth loss later in life.

 Compared to 1901, we’ve come a long way in the field of dental science.
 Very rarely does anyone get fluorosis anymore.
 We know how to keep the levels of fluoride in toothpaste, water supplies, and in-office fluoride treatments well below the danger point.
-If you’re worried about your child ingesting too much fluoride, talk to your dentist about what qualifies as a healthy level of fluoride.
+If you’re worried about your child’s fluoride ingestion, talk to your dentist about what qualifies as a healthy level of fluoride.
 Chances are, you’ll find that your child is ingesting the recommended amount of fluoride.